akshatb622/task-manager-api/README.md

    iv) MONGODB_CONNECTION_STRING=mongodb://127.0.0.1:27017/task-manager-api <br>

 6) Save the file.<br>
-7) Open the file /src/emails/account.js and change the **from** property of all sgMail.send functions to the email-id registered on Sendgrid.com.<br>
+7) Open the file /src/emails/account.js and set the **from** property of all sgMail.send functions to your email-id registered on Sendgrid.com.<br>
 8) Save the File.<br>

 # Running the App :
 Before following the steps below ensure that mongodb is running on your system.<br>
-1) To start the express server, run the following :<br> npm run start<br>
+1) To start the express server, run the following :<br> npm run dev<br>

-2) Open Postman and start sending requests to http://localhost:3000 and take a look around.
+2) Open Postman and start sending requests to http://localhost:3000 and see what you get.